KidkArolis/jetpack/docs/07-differential-serving.md

 // or legacy and serve an appropriate entry point app.get('*', jetpack)

-app.listen(3000, function() {
+app.listen(3000, function () {
   console.log('Running server on http://localhost:3000')
 })
 ```

-This is the most convenient option, but can be undesirable if you'd like to avoid shipping the entire jetpack package with all of it's dependencies (i.e. `webpack`, `babel`, `postcss`, etc.) to your production apps.
+This is the most convenient option, but can be undesirable if you'd like to avoid shipping the entire jetpack package with all of it's dependencies (i.e. `webpack`, `swc`, `postcss`, etc.) to your production apps.
 To avoid that, consider installing `jetpack` as a dev dependency and using the standalone `jetpack-serve` package instead.

 ### jetpack-serve package